 DHA provides their residents with support and assistance in job training, parenting, counseling, financial management, and other skills.
 These programs are integrated in the housing programs through the Family Self-Sufficiency Program and/or other resident initiatives.
 It is the position of the City of Dover that these programs provide excellent opportunities for those in public housing to become economically and socially self-sufficient.
 The following are additional programs that involve resident involvement:

 - GED/ABE Literacy Classes

 - Employment Training for Adults and Youth

 - After School and Summer Programs for Youth

-- Life Skills and Soft Skills Training for Adults

 Is the public housing agency designated as troubled under 24 CFR part 902?

 No

 Plan to remove the 'troubled' designation